axellang/axel/README.md

 ## Running

-Run `scripts/build.sh` to build the project.
+Run `scripts/build.sh` to build the project, and `stack exec lihsp-exe` to run it.